junxit/us-congress-bills-116/bill.md

   - **(1)** *In general* Subpart A of part III of subchapter A of chapter 61 of the Internal Revenue Code of 1986 is amended by inserting after section 6039J the following new section:
     > ## § 6039K.
 Drug price SPIKE increase reporting
     >
-    > Each manufacturer (within the meaning of section 1128L of the Social Security Act) shall file a return (as such time and in such form and manner as the Secretary may provide) showing for each year with respect to which such section applies all information and supporting documentation and the certification included within a justification reported by the manufacturer under subsection (c)(1) of such section.
+    > Each manufacturer (within the meaning of section 1128L of the Social Security Act) shall file a return (at such time and in such form and manner as the Secretary may provide) showing for such year with respect to which such section applies all information and supporting documentation and the certification included within a justification reported by the manufacturer under subsection (c)(1) of such section.

   - **(2)** *Clerical amendment* The table of sections for subpart A of part III of subchapter A of chapter 61 of such Code is amended by inserting after the item relating to section 6039J the following new item: